Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Example of blending direct and indirect character detail

 The opening of Toni Morrison's powerful novel Beloved characterizes a house that is haunted by the ghost of an infant.
+Note how Morrison moves from the direct characterization of the first sentence to specific, visual details in the rest of the quote:

 124 was spiteful.
 Full of a baby's venom.
 The women in the house knew it and so did the children.
 For years each put up with the spite in his own way, but by 1873 Sethe and her daughter Denver were its only victims.
 The grandmother, Baby Suggs, was dead, and the sons, Howard and Buglar, had run away by the time they were thirteen years old - as soon as merely looking in a mirror shattered it (that was the signal for Buglar); as soon as two tiny hand prints appeared in the cake (that was it for Howard).

-Toni Morrison, Beloved (1987), p.
+—Toni Morrison, Beloved (1987), p.
 17.

 The trick to effective direct characterization is to reserve it for key details you want to establish upfront.